KCLinguistics/kclinguistics.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year postgraduate student at the University of Ghent, Faculty of Psychology and Educational Sciences.
-I was an exchange student at the Groningen University (2022-2023) for Neurolinguistics as a student in the EMJD Program.
+I did my first semester at the Groningen University (2022-2023) for Neurolinguistics as a student in the EMJD Program in Clinical Linguistics.

 I am most interested in communication dynamics in adverse situations as well as in different relaxed-ecological settings.
 Other than this, the Neurobiology of Language is a major area of my main research.